socal-ucr/jobGenerator/README.md

 # jobGenerator

-This repository hosts scripts that are necessary to create jobs in a random, poisson, uniform, or Gaussian patterns.
+This repository hosts scripts that are necessary to create jobs in a random.

+## Usage

+Usage: jobGenerator.py `[OPTIONS]`

+Options:
+  --numjobs INTEGER  Number of Jobs
+  --numgpus INTEGER  Number of GPUs
+  --outfile TEXT     OutFile.txt
+  --help             Show this message and exit.

+## Outfile

+numGpus, pattern, executionTime, bwSensitivity